AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/5-output_files.md

 ## Economy and Adequacy, interconnection results [^14]
-**10** _files resulting from the combination of the following attributes:_
+**10** files resulting from the combination of the following attributes:
 **[values | id] X [hourly | daily | weekly | monthly | annual]**

-- _The second attribute defines the period of time over which the results are assessed: hourly detail, daily bundle, weekly bundle, monthly bundle, annual bundle._
+- The second attribute defines the period of time over which the results are assessed: hourly detail, daily bundle, weekly bundle, monthly bundle, annual bundle.
-- _The first attribute defines the nature of the results presented in the file_
+- The first attribute defines the nature of the results presented in the file.

-**values** _values of different variables (flow, congestion rent) the list of which is common to all interconnections.
-The files of type "values" have therefore the same size everywhere_ <br/>
+**values** values of different variables (flow, congestion rent) the list of which is common to all interconnections.
+The files of type "values" have therefore the same size everywhere
-_These results appear under the label "general values" in the output GUI_
+These results appear under the label "general values" in the output GUI.

-**id** _identifier (number) of the Monte-Carlo years for which were observed the extreme values of the different variables presented in the « values » files_ <br/>
+**id** identifier (number) of the Monte-Carlo years for which were observed the extreme values of the different variables presented in the « values » files.
-_These results appear under the label "record years" in the output GUI_
+These results appear under the label "record years" in the output GUI.

-_The area files that belong to the « values » class display_  **28**  _fields corresponding to the expectation, standard deviation, minimal and maximal values of the variables whose list is given hereafter._
+The area files that belong to the « values » class display  **28**  fields corresponding to the expectation, standard deviation, minimal and maximal values of the variables whose list is given hereafter.

 | variables | description |
 |-----------|-------------|